auto-deprecator/auto-deprecator/README.rst

   >>> old_hello_world()
   Hello world!
-  DeprecationWarning: The function "old_hello_world" will be deprecated in version 2.0.0
+  DeprecationWarning: The function "old_hello_world" will be deprecated on version 2.0.0

 2. Test as if deprecated